smolaya/GoogleAnalyticsMockup/README.md

-# Analytics Mockup
+# Google Analytics Mockup

-## What is the Analytics Mockup?
+## What is the Google Analytics Mockup?
 * This project is a google analytics mockup project done solely with HTML and CSS.
 * The purpose of this project is to be able to fully recreate the original design of the Google Analytics page.